-- Document the system for payments. (e.g. names of cheque signatories, whether cheques are presigned, electronic payment method approved by 2 authorised people) Note any weaknesses in controls and report to finance committee or Church Council together with recommendations.
-Consider audit implications. - 2 Select a sample of payments made from the cash payments book and test as follows: - (i) agree details to cheque requisitions (if any) - (ii) agree to supporting documentation; i.e. invoice, supplier statement etc. - (iii) trace for evidence of receipt of goods/services. (e.g. Invoice signed by church officer) - (iv) check additions - (v) consider appropriateness of account classification - (vi) ensure that monthly payments (Synod, stipends etc. are up to date) - (vii) ensure cancelled cheques accounted for. - 3 From the Bank Statement check a selection of debits to ensure they are correctly shown in the Cash Payments Book. - 4 Review the cash payments book for any large and unusual items and assess overall reasonableness of the payment.
-Inspect supporting documentation. - 5 Note if any payments made from cash receipts. - 6 Examine insurance and verify that cover is adequate.
+Cash payments Performed By Date Working paper Re Objectives To ensure cash payments are: (i) made according to approved procedures (ii) supported by documentation.
+Procedures 1 Document the system for payments. (e.g. names of cheque signatories, whether cheques are pre-signed, electronic payment method approved by 2 authorised people) Note any weaknesses in controls and report to finance committee or Church Council together with recommendations.
+Consider audit implications.
+2 Select a sample of payments made from the cash payments book and test as follows: (i) agree details to cheque requisitions (if any) (ii) agree to supporting documentation; i.e. invoice, supplier statement etc. (iii) trace for evidence of receipt of goods/services.(e.g. Invoice signed by church officer) (iv) check additions (v) consider appropriateness of account classification (vi) ensure that monthly payments (Synod, stipends etc. are up to date) (vii) ensure cancelled cheques accounted for.
+3 From the Bank Statement check a selection of debits to ensure they are correctly shown in the Cash Payments Book.
+4 Review the cash payments book for any large and unusual items and assess overall reasonableness of the payment.
+Inspect supporting documentation.
+5 Note if any payments made from cash receipts.